bsoelch/Concat/doc/concat.md

 - `type =: typeName` declares a type-alias: type aliases can be used like primitive type names
-- `type : opaqueName` declares an opaque type: opaque types can only be used as pointer arguments, unlike constants opaque-type definitions can be overwritten by the declaration of a type alias
+- `type : opaqueName` declares an opaque type: opaque types can only be used as pointer arguments
+- `<type> opaqueName =` adds a definition for the opaque type `opaqueName`, once a opaque type has been defined it can no longer be changed

 Examples:
 ```
 i32 type =: int                        ## define int as an alias for i32
 int type =: Int                        ## define Int as an alias for int which is an alias for i32
 type : selfPtr                         ## create the opaque type selfPtr
-( int selfPtr ptr ) type =: selfPtr    ## define selfPtr to be a tuple containing itself
+( int selfPtr ptr ) selfPtr =          ## replace definition of selfPtr with a tuple containing itself
 ```

 ### internal Types